The Cauchy Combination Test under Arbitrary Dependence Structures: Simulation Studies

-The individual $p$-value is obtained as $p_i=2(1-\Phi(|Z_i|))$, where $\Phi(\cdot)$ is the cumulative distribution function of the standard normal distribution.
-Figures \ref{fig1} and \ref{fig2} display the tail probabilities of $P(X>t)$ and $P(\text{CCT}>t)$, where $X$ is a standard Cauchy distributed random variable and $P(\text{CCT}>t)$ is calculated based on 100,000 simulated samples.
-Since the exact distribution of CCT is unknown, we use this resampling strategy as a "golden" method throughout.
-In addition, we set the endpoints of the horizontal axis in the figures to be the 95\% and {99.97\%} quantiles, respectively and the corresponding values are $6.314$ and 1000.
-The figures show that the standard Cauchy distribution can well approximate the tail probability of CCT, especially for large values of CCT corresponding to small $p$-values.
-For example, in Figure \ref{fig2} with $m=10$, and $d=5$, when $t=306.214$, the "golden" tail probability of CCT is $0.00098$, while it is $0.00103$ using the standard Cauchy distribution approximation.
+The individual $p$-value is obtained as $p_i=2(1-\Psi(|Z_i|))$, where $\Psi(\cdot)$ is the cumulative distribution function of a $t$ distribution with 10 degrees of freedom.
+Figure 1 displays the tail probabilities of $P(\text{SCD}>t)$ (blue dotted line) and $P(\text{CCT}>t)$ (red solid line) for Model 1, where $P(\text{CCT}>t)$ is calculated based on 500,000 Monte Carlo samples.
+Since the exact distribution of the CCT is unknown, we use this strategy as the gold standard throughout the remainder of this work.
+In addition, we set the {range} of the horizontal axis to be the 95\% and {99.97\%} quantiles of the standard Cauchy distribution, which are $6.314$ and 1000, respectively.
+From Figure 1, it can be seen that the standard Cauchy distribution is a good approximation of the CCT, with both lines always coinciding with each other.
+The results for Model 2 are similar and details are provided in the Supplementary Materials.